 NO PURCHASE IS NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT INCREASE YOUR CHANCES OF WINNING.
 ALL FEDERAL, STATE, LOCAL, AND MUNICIPAL LAWS AND REGULATIONS APPLY.
 VOID WHERE PROHIBITED.

-The Moonshot Awards Competition (the "Competition") is designed to encourage self-starters and changemakers around the world ("Entrant(s)”) to learn how to use their ideas to change the world.
+The Moonshot Awards Competition (the "Competition") is designed to encourage self-starters and changemakers around the world ("Entrant(s)”) to use their ideas to change the world.
 Judges will choose the winning entries, and prizes will be awarded in accordance with these Competition rules.

-The Competition is organized by Nadační fond Moonshot Platform, Školská 689/20, Nové Město, 110 00 Praha 1, Czech Republic, Identification number: 210 30 723, foundation fund incorporated under the law of the Czech Republic and registered in the Foundation Register maintained by the Municipal Court in Prague under the File No. N 2401, which is a subsidiary organization of the Moonshot Platform Inc., located at 201 N. Union Street Suite 110, Alexandria, Virginia, 22314.
+The Competition is organized by Nadační fond Moonshot Platform, Školská 689/20, Nové Město, 110 00 Praha 1, Czech Republic, Identification number: 210 30 723, a foundation fund incorporated under the law of the Czech Republic and registered in the Foundation Register maintained by the Municipal Court in Prague under the File No. N 2401, which together with Moonshot Platform Inc., a U.S.-based 501(c)(3) charitable organization, located at 201 N. Union Street Suite 110, Alexandria, Virginia, 22314, jointly forms the Moonshot Platform.

 Participation in the Competition constitutes Entrant's full and unconditional agreement to and acceptance of these Competition Rules and the decisions of the Organizer, which are final and binding.
 Participation by minor Entrants constitutes Entrant’s and Entrant’s Parent/Guardian full and unconditional agreement to and acceptance of these Competition Rules and the decisions of the Organizer, which are final and binding.
 Winning a prize is contingent upon complying with these Competition Rules and fulfilling all other requirements set forth herein.

-The Competition begins on 4 April, 2025 at 12:00 a.m.
-ET and ends on 31 July, 2025 11:59 p.m.
-ET (the "Competition Period").
-Entries that are submitted before or after the Competition Period will be disqualified.
-Submissions will be accepted online for the duration of the Competition Period.
+Submission Period: The Submission Period begins no earlier than 15 April 2026 and ends on 10 July 2026 at 11:59 pm Pacific Standard Time (the “Submission Period”).
+Entries that are submitted before or after the Submission Period will be disqualified.
+Submissions will be accepted online for the duration of the Submission Period.

-Eligibility for participation in the Moonshot Young Leaders Camp 2026 is contingent upon entry into the Moonshot Awards 2025 and advancement to the final round thereof.
-Advancement to the final round of the Moonshot Awards 2025 shall automatically confer eligibility to attend the Moonshot Young Leaders Camp 2026.
+Eligibility for participation in the Moonshot Young Leaders Camp 2027 is contingent upon entry into the Moonshot Awards 2026 and advancement to the final round thereof and on the availability of places within the Camp.

 All entries must meet the following criteria ("Entry Requirements"):